AkameLLC-Tributary/Tributary/200_src/README.md

 ---

+## ⚠️ Important Testing & Mainnet Disclaimer

+**Testing Status**: This software has been comprehensively tested on **Testnet only**.
+While extensive security testing has been performed (T210-T220 security tests with excellent results), **mainnet usage requires additional verification**.

+**Before Mainnet Use**:
+- ✅ **Always test thoroughly on devnet/testnet first**
+- ⚠️ **Verify all parameters in simulation mode**
+- 🔍 **Double-check token addresses and amounts**
+- 💰 **Start with small amounts for initial mainnet testing**
+- 🛡️ **Consider the risks of large-scale distributions**

+**Bug Reporting**: If you encounter any issues, bugs, or unexpected behavior, please report them through [GitHub Issues](https://github.com/akameGusya/tributary/issues).
+Your feedback helps improve the security and reliability of this tool for the entire community.

-**⚠️ Important Disclaimer**: This software is provided as-is for educational and development purposes.
-Always test thoroughly on devnet before using on mainnet.
+**Disclaimer**: This software is provided as-is for educational and development purposes.
 The authors are not responsible for any loss of funds.
 Use at your own risk and ensure you understand the implications of token distributions before execution.